HaverLee1/electron-angular-sqlite-bootstrap-webpack/README.md

 # Deprecated

-This repo is no onger maintained.
+This repo is no longer maintained and has been archived.
 I have created a new starter using angular-cli: https://github.com/pamtbaau/electron-angular-cli-sqlite-bootstrap.

 Until a few releases ago, angular-cli could not be used in combination with custom webpack configurations.
 Things have changed for the good...